LBHackney-IT/ways-into-work/README.md

 | type                | String.
 Either "CourseApplication" or "VacancyApplication"                          |
 | wordpress_object_id | Number.
 ID of the object within the opportunities WordPress site being applied for. |

+### WordPress integration

+The app expects to use WordPress APIs to get metadata about the thing being applied for.
+It does this using the `wordpress_object_id` and `type` values.

+Make sure that you've supplied the domain of [the WordPress site where applications are coming from](https://github.com/LBHackney-IT/hackney-works-wp/), along with an application username and password, as environment config.

+Without this, you won't be able to see what users are applying for.